hydroper/ts4air/docs/roadmap.md

 - [ ] 1.
 Load external ABCs from other SWFs.
   - Load first actionscript-extra.swf
   - Then load ABCs from project supplied SWFs.
+  - [ ] Optional step (can do later): combine binary data and symbol classes, so that external SWFs can embed bytes.
 - [ ] 2.
 Create some built-ins manually, like `Promise`.
 - [ ] 3.
 Compile nodes
+  - [ ] `import.meta.embedBytes`

 ## Nodes